s-KaiNet/spfx-fast-serve/README.md

 - every time you introduce a new dependency for your solution, you should re-run `npm run serve` command, so that it picks up all new dependencies correctly.
 - when you modify localization .js files, live reload doesn't work.
 You should reload manually
 - if you use custom webpack loaders or other webpack modifications via `build.configureWebpack.mergeConfig` feature, you should manually apply them to `webpack.js` file created by the cli to make everything work
+- React Hot Module Replacement (aka HMR) is not supported.
+I tried different things, but was not able to make it work.
+If you have ideas, please welcome to issues or PRs :)

 ## Manual merge warning